hove-io/navitia/documentation/slate/source/includes/apis.md

 <aside class="warning">
     Until now, you have to specify the right coverage to get `/places`.<br>
-    If you like to play, you can test the "beta" `/places`, without any coverage: it will soon be able to request entire Earth on adresses, POIs, stop areas... with geographical sort.
+    If you like to play, you can test the "beta" `/places`, without any coverage: it will soon be able to request entire Earth on addresses, POIs, stop areas... with geographical sort.
 </aside>